Brief Report

 Eight Execution Dates Converge

-On December 9, eight Wave directors and executives filed Form 4s disclosing stock sales totaling over $15 million.
-All eight sales were executed under 10b5-1 trading plans, pre-arranged stock sale agreements designed to provide a safe harbor against insider trading accusations.
-These plans are typically used for routine tax planning or portfolio diversification, with the sale dates and amounts determined well in advance.
+On December 8, eight Wave directors and executives filed Form 4s disclosing stock sales totaling more than $15 million.
+All eight sales were executed pursuant to 10b5-1 trading plans — pre-arranged agreements intended to provide an affirmative defense against insider trading allegations.

-Five insiders adopted their plans on August 6, 2025, while three others adopted theirs on March 13, 2025.
-Despite these different adoption dates, separated by nearly five months, all eight plans executed on the same day: December 8, the day of the WVE-007 announcement.
+Five insiders adopted their plans on August 5 and 6, 2025, while three others adopted plans on March 13, 2025.
+Despite these adoption dates being separated by nearly five months, all eight plans executed on the same day: December 8, coinciding with the public announcement of interim WVE-007 trial results.

 Trading Plans Converge